mworion/MountWizzard4/docs/source/install_mw4.rst

 .. image:: _static/install_mw4_win_3.png
     :align: center
     :scale: 71%

+In Windows10 for the first time you might be asked again for permission (see above).

 With the first run you will see a log file written and you should have a first window from MW4 open.
 Please notice that there will be no visible terminal window, but a minimized power